-3.2 Statistical significance
+3.2.
+Statistical significance

-To be able to test whether results between different objective quality measures are statistically significant, we used several hypothesis tests.
-Firstly, we calculated residuals between
+To be able to test if results between different objective quality measures are statistically significant, we used several hypothesis tests.
+Firstly, we calculated residuals between each observed quality measure (after nonlinear regression) and MOS or DMOS.

-We performed first test, chi-square goodness of fit test to see whether residuals have Gaussian distribution [38].
+We performed first test, chi-square goodness of fit test to see if residuals have Gaussian distribution [38].

-Second test, F test, was performed on each of the two sets of calculated quality measure residuals [38] and calculated P value.
+Second test, F-test, was performed on each of the two sets of calculated quality measure residuals [38] and calculated P-value.
 Because in our case it relies on the hypothesis that in every case tested pairs of variables have normal distribution, chi-square test was performed before.
-Unfortunately, sometimes chi-square goodness of fit test failed, meaning that F test can give unreliable conclusion.
-In later comparison, we used significance level $10\,\%$ for two-tailed test (or $5\,\%$ for one-tailed test).
+Unfortunately, sometimes chi-square goodness of fit test failed, meaning that F-test can give unreliable conclusion.
+In later comparison, we used significance level 10% for two-tailed test (or 5% for one-tailed test).

 Because some of the residuals did not have Gaussian distribution, we also tested measures against Ansari-Bradley test [39].
 In later comparison, we used significance level 10% for two-tailed test (or 5% for one-tailed).
-If the groups do not have the same medians, in [39], it is recommended to subtract the median in that case.
+If the groups do not have the same medians, in [39] it is recommended to subtract the median in that case.